npphuong210/agent_service/README.md

 **Client File**: `core_app/grpc/client.py`
 - A Python client for testing requests to the gRPC server.

+**Loggings**: `document_processing.log`
+- Check the logs of server.

 ### How to Run the gRPC Server

-To run both the REST API and the gRPC services, execute the following command:
+To run the gRPC services, execute the following command:

 ```bash
 python manage.py run_grpc_server